CodeQL documentation

 Accessing paths controlled by users can allow an attacker to access unexpected resources.
 This can result in sensitive information being revealed or deleted, or an attacker being able to influence behavior by modifying unexpected files.

-Paths that are naively constructed from data controlled by a user may contain unexpected special characters, such as “..”.
-Such a path may potentially point to any directory on the filesystem.
+Paths that are naively constructed from data controlled by a user may be absolute paths, or may contain unexpected special characters such as “..”.
+Such a path could point anywhere on the file system.

 Recommendation

-Validate user input before using it to construct a filepath.
-Ideally, follow these rules:
+Validate user input before using it to construct a file path.

 Example